khoiruladib27/khoiruladib27/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions.
+- 💡 &nbsp; Exploring new technologies and creating innovative software solutions.

-- 🎓 &nbsp; Studying Information Technology at UIN Walisongo Semarang.
+- 🎓 &nbsp; Pursuing a degree in Information Technology at UIN Walisongo Semarang.

-- 🌱 &nbsp; Learning Machine Learning and Data Science.
+- 🌱 &nbsp; Currently focused on Machine Learning and Data Science.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- 💻 &nbsp; Developing web applications as a passion project and side hustle.

 <h3>🛠 Tech Stack</h3>